gosmartwizard/gosmartwizard/README.md

 ### Hi there 👋

-# Main Area of Interests :
+# Area of Interests :

   - Go
   - Distributed systems